ShabaniLab/q-camp/engineering-microwave-filters.md

 Use chapters 3 and 8 of Pozar's book for reference.

 ### 2. Find the lumped circuit elements for the filter
-What is the circuit configuration: pi, T, etc
+What is the circuit configuration: pi, T, etc?
+What are the circuit components (inductors, capacitors) and where are they placed?

 ### 3. Find the equivalent coplanar waveguide structure
 Calculate the geometry such as size of the gaps, width of the middle strip, etc.
 Write a code that takes the technical specifications as input and calculates all the relevant info about geometry of the waveguide.

 ### 4. Design the printed circuit board (PCB)
-Info about the software will be provided later.
+To design the coplanar waveguide for a PCB we are going to use the [EAGLE](https://www.autodesk.com/products/eagle/free-download) software from AutoDesk.
+You would need to make an [educational account](https://www.autodesk.com/education/edu-software) on AutoDesk website.
+**Design considerations**
+* The working space of the milling machine is 5.5 by 4.5 inches.
+You would not need that whole area.
+Try to make your design as compact as possible.
+* The material we are going to use for the circuit board is the *FR-1 copper-clad double-sided 4 by 6 inches board*.
+You might need to cut the board if it did not fit on the milling machine platform.
-Don't forget to add [SMA](https://en.wikipedia.org/wiki/SMA_connector) connectors to your design.
+* Don't forget to add [SMA](https://en.wikipedia.org/wiki/SMA_connector) connectors to your design.

 ### 5. Build the printed circuit board using the milling machine
-Info about the operation of the machine will be provided later.
+The copper board and the SMA connectors will be provided.
+Here are some info about the operation of the milling machine.
 [Here](https://core-electronics.com.au/othermill-compact-precision-cnc-pcb-milling-machine.html) are the specs of the machine
 https://www.scu.edu/engineering/makerlab/tools--equipment/othermill-cnc/
 https://www.youtube.com/watch?v=8LUEU7ECTu4